majestrate/i2p.rocks.blog/content/i2pd-on-rpi.md

 `$ make CXX=arm-linux-gnueabihf-g++ LIBDIR="$RPI/lib" USE_AESNI=no USE_STATIC=yes INCFLAGS="-I$RPI/include"`

-If all goes right you'll get a statically compiled i2pd that runs on the rasperry pi.
+If all goes right you'll get a statically compiled i2pd that runs on the raspberry pi.

-Optionalally you can strip the debugging symbols from the static binary with `arm-linux-gnueabihf-strip i2pd`
+Optionally you can strip the debugging symbols from the static binary with `arm-linux-gnueabihf-strip i2pd`

 Copy to your rpi, run it as a non root user and enjoy.